Enter the Matrix: Plot

 The story begins with Niobe, captain of the Logos, and Ghost, her first mate, retrieving a package left in the Matrix by the crew of the recently destroyed rebel ship Osiris.
-After being pursued by Agents, Ghost and Niobe escape from the Matrix with the package, which turns out to be a message to the human city Zion, warning them that the machines are approaching with an army of Sentinels.
+After being pursued by Agents, Ghost and Niobe escape from the Matrix with the package, which turns out to be a message to the human city Zion, warning them that the machines are approaching with an army of at least 250,000 Sentinels.
 Niobe and Ghost are tasked with calling the rest of the ships back to Zion to coordinate a defense.

 With this in mind, the captains of the various ships hold a meeting in the Matrix to decide on how best to defend themselves.
 During the meeting, Agents attack the building they are in, although Niobe and Ghost are able to help their allies escape.
 They then encounter the Keymaker, a program capable of accessing any area in the Matrix, who leads them to safety through a door he created.
 The Keymaker gives the two a key that they are supposed to give to Neo.
 However, the key is stolen by henchmen of the Merovingian, a program created during the early days of the Matrix who now operates an illegal smuggling ring within the program.
 Ultimately, the Merovingian destroys the key, but Niobe and Ghost are able to escape, when the Keymaker realizes that it is too early for the key to be given to Neo.

 Niobe later volunteers to go find the Nebuchadnezzar, the ship captained by Morpheus, upon which Neo serves, and the only ship yet to return to Zion.
 Upon finding the ship and its crew, and helping them escape from the Matrix, Niobe and Ghost agree to help in Neo's mission against the machines, agreeing to destroy a power plant.
 After this mission is completed, the Oracle, a program that often gives the humans advice, requests that the player character come and speak to her.
-After their conversation, the player is confronted by Agent Smith, a rogue Agent that seeks to destroy both the human and machine worlds.
+After their conversation, the player is confronted by Smith, a rogue Agent that seeks to destroy both the human and machine worlds.
 The player character barely escapes from the hundreds of Smith copies and the Matrix.
 Once out, the Logos is attacked by the machines.
 They defeat the machines by setting off an EMP, which disables their own ship in the process.
 As the game ends, Niobe and Ghost wait in the Logos, hoping that they will be rescued.
 The two wonder what's coming but believe that it will be "a hell of a ride."